Renewable Energy Certificates (RECs)

 Four states with an RPS require electric utilities serving retail customers in their state to provide a percentage of their electricity sales from energy efficiency savings.
 All states with this requirement allow savings from Combined Heat and Power (CHP) systems, while some allow savings from energy conservation measures.
 As with renewable energy, utilities must provide certificates, in this case EECs, as verification of meeting the annual mandate.
 Likewise, EECs represent the “green” environmental benefits, or attributes, of energy efficiency savings.
 However, in the case of CHP systems in some states, unlike RECs, one EEC can equal the combined energy savings of both electricity and thermal production.

-Green Harbor Energy helps owner and operators of energy efficiency projects qualify their projects to meet RPS requirements, measure and verify energy savings, certify the savings to create state-approved EECs, and market EECs to buyers in the marketplace.
+Green Harbor Energy helps owners and operators of energy efficiency projects qualify their projects to meet RPS requirements, measure and verify energy savings, certify the savings to create state-approved EECs, and market EECs to buyers in the marketplace.

 In addition to RECs and EECs, there are numerous other environmental credits that provide financial incentives to make investments in technology or operational changes to reduce emissions.
 Most notably of these credits are: Emission Reduction Credits (ERC), which are created by emission reductions in EPA designated non-attainment areas, CO2 allowances, which are created by CO2 reductions in accordance with the either the California or the Northeast (Regional Greenhouse Gas Initiative) compliance markets, and Renewable Identification Numbers (RIN), which are created by the development of renewable transportation fuels in accordance with the US EPA.